 The unfortunate reality is that 1 in 3 women have experienced sexual harassment in Australian workplaces.
 It’s been that way for years.
-Yet one might say that it takes high profile celebrities and media attention to get this on the agenda of the executive.
+Yet one might say that it takes high-profile celebrities and media attention to get this on the executive agenda.
 But it is there now.
 Perhaps it will start to get the attention that it deserves!

 1 in 3 women have experienced sexual harassment in Australian workplaces.

 A mentor of mine once suggested that we should forget about the elephants and watch out for the fleas.
-Very wise words that apply to many situations in our personal and professional lives.
+These are very wise words that apply to many situations in our personal and professional lives.
 Including sexual harassment!

 Who are the ELEPHANTS?